Placement Supervisor £32,624 to £ 36,155 (FTE)

 Financial Resources

-• In conjunction with other staff, monitor and collect residents’ rent contributions and other minor cash transactions.
+• In conjunction with other staff, monitor and collect residents’ maintenance charge contributions and other minor cash transactions.

 Management of Systems and Information